ricklarsen/git-basics/git-push-fetch-pull.md

 ## What is the difference between push, pull, and fetch?

+Git provides several commands to share changes between a remote repository and your local repo.

 - `git push` - send changes from a local branch to a remote repo
 - `git fetch` - get changes from a remote repo into your tracking branch
 - `git merge` - merge one branch into another; used here to merge your tracking branch into your local branch